 To report concerns about rodent activity around your home or potentially from a neighbouring property contact the City’s Health and Compliance section on 9397 3000.

-Nearly all reports of wasps are the common Paper Wasp, however if you suspect seeing a European Wasp or active nest please refer to the brochure below.
+Nearly all reports of wasps are the common Paper Wasp, however if you suspect seeing a European Wasp or active nest please refer to the European wasp identification guide.